esnext/es6-module-transpiler/README.md

 # ES6 Module Transpiler [![Build Status](https://travis-ci.org/esnext/es6-module-transpiler.png)](https://travis-ci.org/esnext/es6-module-transpiler)

+## NOTE: This project been deprecated in favor of Babel & Esperanto.

+This project is part of esnext, which has merged with [Babel].
+All the features of esnext are supported by Babel, and more.
+All the tests from esnext have been ported over to Babel to ensure that switchers will have minimal code changes to make.
+The maintainers of esnext will continue working on Babel to bring better spec compliance, ES6 feature support, and performance.
+If you want a fast tool with bundling support as found in this project, you should check out [Esperanto] or [Rollup].

+---

 ES6 Module Transpiler is an experimental compiler that allows you to write your JavaScript using a subset of the ES6 module syntax, and compile it into AMD or CommonJS modules.

 This compiler provides a way to experiment with ES6 syntax in real world scenarios to see how the syntax holds up.
 It also provides a nicer, more